programmersyed/programmersyed/README.md

 - 👋 Hi, I’m @programmersyed
 - 👀 I’m interested in sports and video games.
 I enjoy playing Fifa and Madden.
 I also like playing sandbox games like Minecraft.
 I enjoy watching football, soccer, and basketball.
-- 🌱 I’m currently learning Javascript and I would like to be a Full Stack Developer.
+- 🌱 I’m currently learning Data Structures and Algorithms.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me at abrahasyed10@gmail.com